 NOTE — The values 0, 0x8000, and 0x10000 represent the probability of a zero bin as impossible, equi-probable, and certain respectively.
 The values 0 and 0x10000 can never be attained due to the operation of the context update process.

-A non-adaptive context with the fixed value of 0x8000 is used for bypass bins.

 Adaptive contexts are updated after decoding each bin, according to a probability look-up table.
 The update table supplies a value for incrementing or decrementing the probability of a zero bin based upon the upper eight bits of the context's current value.

 [Ed: todo -- Contexts[][] array definition]